ABOUT PRENATAL YOGA

 Wear comfortable clothing so you can move freely in and out of the poses.

 Where can I take classes?
-Classes are held at Motherhood Matter in Davenport, IA, at The Group OB/GYN in Davenport, IA and the first and third Tuesday of every month at the Rock Island YWCA in Rock Island.
+Classes are held at The Group OB/GYN in Davenport, IA and special events AQUANATAL at the Rock Island YWCA in Rock Island.
 See Classes Page for more details.